Gameroom is a full-stack web application that sets up private circuits for two or three participants to play tic tac toe with shared state.

 - Splinter Biome user management, which stores user and credential information locally and securely shares it with other systems in the network.

-- Hyperledger Transact for executing smart contracts with transactions.
+- Transact for executing smart contracts with transactions.

-- Hyperledger Sawtooth’s XO smart contract for the business logic of tic tac toe (gameplay rules)
+- Sawtooth’s XO smart contract for the business logic of tic tac toe (gameplay rules)

-This example demonstrates how to combine the Splinter framework with Hyperledger components into a single, effective business solution.
-It includes Hyperledger’s Sawtooth Sabre smart contract engine and the Pike, Product, and Schema smart contracts.
+This example demonstrates how to combine the Splinter framework with other Splinter Community components into a single, effective business solution.
+It includes Sawtooth Sabre smart contract engine and the Pike, Product, and Schema smart contracts.

 - Pike handles organization and identity permissions with Sabre, a smart contract engine that is included in the Splinter scabbard service.